shredthaGNAR/list-of-my-starred-repos/README.md

 * [arichornlover/uYouEnhanced](https://github.com/arichornlover/uYouEnhanced): uYouEnhanced (by @arichornlover) is an expanded version of uYou+ (made by @qnblackcat) with additional features and mainly made for non jailbroken users!
 * [qnblackcat/uYouPlus](https://github.com/qnblackcat/uYouPlus): uYou+ is a modified version of uYou (made by @MiRO92) with additional features and mainly made for non jailbroken users!
 * [bchiang7/v4](https://github.com/bchiang7/v4): Fourth iteration of my personal website built with Gatsby
-* [Vallek/vallek-firefox-custom-css](https://github.com/Vallek/vallek-firefox-custom-css): Custom Firefox UI styles based on https://github.com/Aris-t2/CustomCSSforFx
+* [Vallek/vallek-firefox-custom-css](https://github.com/Vallek/vallek-firefox-custom-css): Classic Firefox UI style based on https://github.com/Aris-t2/CustomCSSforFx
 * [TeamVanced/VancedMicroG](https://github.com/TeamVanced/VancedMicroG): MicroG tweaked to work for applications such as Vanced.
 * [inotia00/VancedMicroG](https://github.com/inotia00/VancedMicroG): MicroG tweaked to work for applications such as Vanced.
 * [vegetableman/vandal](https://github.com/vegetableman/vandal): Navigator for Web Archive